Should my child go to school/nursery today?

 Regular attendance at school helps your child to build skills and potential life-long friendships and prepares them for future success.
 It can be difficult to know whether your child is too unwell to attend school or nursery.
 The advice below can support you in making a decision about this.

 We have only listed physical health concerns, but if you are worried about your child's emotional health and wellbeing, please talk to your child’s school and/or your school nurse about how they can help support.
+We have also provided some information in our mental health and wellbeing page.

 By law if your child is aged 5 to 16 years old they must be in full time education (at school or at home).
 It's important to phone school or nursery the first morning and let them know if you are keeping your child at home and the reason they won’t be in.